 The Community Guidebook is a free, entirely electronic resource available at guidebook.americaspromise.org.

-” of Educational Puzzle In Civic Enterprises’ Newly Released Report
+Teachers Endorse Social And Emotional Learning As “The Missing Piece” Of Educational Puzzle In Civic Enterprises’ Newly Released Report

 May 15, 2013 – Civic Enterprises releases the most comprehensive social and emotional (SEL) research report of late, The Missing Piece: A National Teacher Survey on How Social and Emotional Learning Can Empower Children and Transform Schools.
 The report, commissioned by CASEL, the Collaborative for Academic Social and Emotional Learning, is the centerpiece of an annual gathering of national education leaders, who convene today in Chicago to discuss the report’s implications and how to move forward based on its findings.

 The Missing Piece shares the findings from a nationally representative sample of 605 educators from preschool through 12th grade.
 The survey reveals that teachers across America believe social and emotional learning is critical to student success in school, work, and life and that teachers think SEL can and should be taught to all students regardless of background and personal circumstances.
 To support the findings, the report also incorporates case studies of schools successfully implementing SEL, conversations with leading educational thinkers, and a review of SEL literature.

 With the knowledge that teachers want and need social and emotional learning and strong examples of implementation in action, we must act to ensure that teachers are supported in this important work, and students are equipped with the knowledge and skills they need to be successful in school, work and life.

 The full report can be found here and the official press release here.

 Check out "The Missing Piece" in EdWeek and the Huffington Post!